 “(Chuck Klosterman) suggests that the internet is fundamentally altering the way we intellectually interact with the past because it merges the past and present into one collective intelligence, and that it’s amplifying our confidence in our beliefs by (a) making it seem like we’ve always believed what we believe and (b) giving us an endless supply of evidence in support of whatever we believe.
 Chuck Klosterman suggests that since we can always find information to prove our points, we lack the humility necessary to prudently assess the world around us.
 And with technological advances increasing the rate of change, the future will arrive much faster, making the questions he poses more relevant.” –Will Sullivan on Chuck Klosterman

 Being able to punch these questions into a smart phone, and receive the names of those involved can provide them a static quality.
 The names James Madison, Gouvernor Morris, Alexander Hamilton, and the other delegates of the Constitutional Convention that shaped, crafted, and created this document could become an answer to a Google search, nothing more and nothing less.
 Over time, and through repeated searches, a Google searcher could accidentally begin to assign a certain historical inevitability to the accomplishments of these men.
-The notion being that if these names weren’t the answers, other names would be.
+The notion being that if these answers aren’t the answers, other answers could be.

-Removing my personal opinion that Madison, Morris, Hamilton, and those at the Constitutional Convention composed a brilliant document, for just a moment, the question has to be asked, could the creation of Americans’ rights and liberties have occurred at any time, with any men or women in the history of our Republic?
-The only answer, as I see it, involves another question: How many politicians in the history of the world have voted to limit their present power, and any future power they might achieve in the future, if their aspirations achieve fruition?
-How many current politicians would vote for something like term-limits?
+Removing my personal opinion that Madison, Morris, Hamilton, and those at the Constitutional Convention the composed the document, for just a moment, the question has to be asked, could the creation of Americans’ rights and liberties have occurred at any time, with any men or women in the history of our Republic?
+The only answer, as I see it, involves another question: How many politicians in the history of the world have voted to limit their own power, and any future power they might achieve in the future?
+How many current politicians, for example, would vote for their own term-limits?
 Only politicians that have spent half their life under what they considered tyrannical rule would fashion a document that could result in their own limitations.

 How many great historical achievements, and people, have been lost to this idea of historical inevitability?
 Was it an historical inevitability that America would gain her freedom from Britain?
 Was the idea that most first world people would have the right to speak out against their government, vote, and thus have some degree of self-governance inevitable?
 How many of the freedoms, opportunities, and other aspects of American exceptionalism crafted in the founding documents are now viewed as so inevitable that someone, somewhere would’ve come along and figured out how to make that possible?
-Furthermore, if one views such people and such ideas as inevitable, how much value do they attach to them?
-If they attain a certain static inevitability, how susceptible are they to condemnation?
-If an internet searcher has a loose grasp of the comprehensive nature of what these men did, and the import of these ideas on the current era, will it become an historical inevitability that they’re taken away in a manner that might initiate philosopher Vico’s theory on the historical inevitability of a fall?
+Furthermore, if one views such actions as inevitable, how much value do they attach to the ideas, and ideals, created by them?
+If they attain a certain static inevitability, how susceptible are those ideas to condemnation?
+If an internet searcher has a loose grasp of the comprehensive nature of what these men did, and the import of these ideas on the current era, will it become an historical inevitability that they’re taken away in a manner that might initiate philosopher Vico’s theory on the cyclical inevitability of a fall?

-I’ve heard it theorize that for every 600,000 people born, one will be a transcendent genius.
-I heard this secondhand, and the person that said it attributed it to Voltaire, but I’ve never been able to properly source it.
-The quote does provide a provocative point, however, that I interpret to mean that difference between one that achieves the stature of genius on a standardized test, or Intelligence Quotient (IQ) test, by scoring high enough on that test to achieve that lofty plateau, and the transcendent genius lies in this area of application.
+I’ve heard it theorized that for every 600,000 people born, one will be a transcendent genius.
+I heard this quote secondhand, and the person that said it attributed it to Voltaire, but I’ve never been able to properly source it.
+The quote does provide a provocative idea, however, that I interpret to mean that the difference between one that achieves the stature of genius on a standardized test, or Intelligence Quotient (IQ) test, and the transcendent genius lies in this area of application.
 We’ve all met extremely intelligent people in the course of our lives, in other words, and some of us have met others that qualify as genius, but how many of them figured out a way to apply that abundant intelligence in a productive manner?
 This, I believe, is the difference between what many have asserted is a genius in a one in fifty-seven ratio and the one in 600,000 born.
 The implicit suggestion of this idea is that every dilemma, or tragedy, is waiting for a transcendent genius to come along and fix it.
-These are all theories of course, but it does beg the question what happens to the 599,999 that feed off the ingenious creations and thoughts of others for too long?
+These are all theories of course, but it does beg the question what happens to the other 599,999 that feed off the ingenious creations and thoughts of transcendent geniuses for too long?
 It also begs the question that if the Italian philosopher Vico’s theories on the cyclical nature of history hold true, and modern man is susceptible to a great fall, will there be a transcendent genius that is able to fix the dilemmas and tragedies that await the victims of this great fall?